 "Thank you," he murmured as the supervisor left his plate on the desk, explaining that he would eat with the other students tomorrow, but tonight he was being treated differently.

-"Enjoy your dinner," he said before leaving.
+"Enjoy your dinner," he wished before leaving.

 "So, you are the new kid, eh?" the largest of them said, showing that his front teeth were missing as he flashed a wide smile.

-"Let's see if you - "
+"Let's see whether you can - "

 Then, in one swift motion, Natsuo snatched the miso soup and splashed it on Kohaku's face, causing his two companions to jump back.